Dewey partners mull settlement with estate

+* Nordson Corp reports record first quarter sales and diluted earnings per share

-NEW YORK Former Dewey & LeBoeuf partners, stung by demands that they repay as much as $103.6 million to compensate the bankrupt firm's creditors, said Thursday they are considering whether to pay the hefty sums.
+NEW YORK, July 12 Former Dewey & LeBoeuf partners, stung by demands that they repay as much as $103.6 million to compensate the bankrupt firm's creditors, said Thursday they are considering whether to pay the hefty sums.

 "From what I've seen, the numbers are not generating enthusiasm," said Mark Zauderer, a lawyer for 57 former Dewey partners.